paskal/bitrix.infra/Readme.md

 - `mysql/my.cnf` is a MySQL configuration, applied on top of package-provided my.cnf

-- `nginx` directory contains build Dockerfile, as well as following (HTTPS) configuration:
+- `nginx` directory contains the build Dockerfile, as well as following (HTTPS) configuration:
   - pagespeed setup
   - bitrix proxy, separate for dev and prod
   - adminer proxy
   - HTTP to HTTPS redirects
   - stub status page listening on localhost for Zabbix monitoring

-- `php-fpm` directory contains build Dockerfile and php configuration, applied on top of package-provided one
+- `php-fpm` directory contains the build Dockerfile and php configuration, applied on top of package-provided one

 ### /logs